Cover photo by Zaidan Falaah on Pexels.com

 - The creator of the most innovative and intuitive display user experience atop Android

 - The partner recruiter (and internal developer) of innovative business applications that make the Nokia Android the choice for business.
 Apple and Blackberry are the best there is at this point (for very different reasons), but it isn’t all that good for business people.
-Make a Nokia device and set of services that establishes it as a no excuse business phone.
+Make a Nokia device and set of services that establish it as a no-excuse business phone.